abbbe/carpentopod/README.md

 If things don't work use hello_world project from ESP-IDF repo to troubleshoot your setup.

 The following files were modified/added:

 * main/sketch.cpp - existing file, calls couple functions defined in carpentopod.h from existing setup(), loop(), and processGamepad() functions.
 * main/carpentopod.* - new file, manages ODrive's idle/running state, tranlsates joystick readings to velocity commands.
 * main/odrive.* - new file, talks to ODrives over USARTs.

 The firmware does the following:

+* Initializes BLE controller and waits for a game controller to pair.
+This code comes from the upstream repo.
-* Initializes ODrives
+* Initializes ODrives and puts them in idle mode.
-* If Gamepad controller is connected, it translates Y axes of left and right joystick readings (-512 to +512) to velocity commands.
-This is done by dividing the readings by 100 which, so ODrives go up to around 5 RPMs on full throttle.
+* If a controller is connected, it translates readings for Y axes of left and right joysticks to ODrive velocity commands.
+This is done by dividing the readings (-512 to +512 range) by 100, so ODrives go up to around 5 RPMs on full throttle.
-* If Gamepad controller get disconnected, it switches ODrives to idle state.
+* If a controller get disconnected, it switches ODrives to idle state.
 * Monitors battery voltage and halts the system if voltage drops below safe value. _Ideally it should raise some alarms and put the system into deep sleep.
 Doable for ESP32, but ODrives do not support deep sleep._

 Some remarks:
+* The firmware contains tons of redundant code.
+Any game controller, a bluetooth mouse, a keyboard trying to join it will be accepted (but only game controller joystick events will be used).
 * I could not figure out how to use Bluepad32 on my M1-based Macbook Pro - installation of ESP-IDF 4.4 fails there.
 Used Windows 11 instead.
 * I used the [offline installer](https://objects.githubusercontent.com/github-production-release-asset-2e65be/342348458/8d0419b3-daf4-496a-97cf-b81cf14f8095?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=releaseassetproduction%2F20241020%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20241020T095018Z&X-Amz-Expires=300&X-Amz-Signature=f52cd7ab3df60e30b361044a04adcc3b42f47ff7e4f7fc85b68b0381f551533c&X-Amz-SignedHeaders=host&response-content-disposition=attachment%3B%20filename%3Desp-idf-tools-setup-offline-4.4.8.exe&response-content-type=application%2Foctet-stream).
 * PlatformIO did not work for me, my guess ESP-IDF 4.4 is too old, but I am not sure.
 VSCode with ESP-IDF plugin works just fine, but you don't really need VSCode if you don't plan to edit code, command line tools which come with ESP-IDF 4.4 are enough.